jcourtois/cruby-pres/techniques/open_classes.md

 !SLIDE bullets incremental

-# Open classes catches
+# open classes/modules catches

 - Causes many 'WTF' moments.
-Where is the class being modified?
+Where is 'insert your concern here' being modified?
 - After you monkey-patch a gem, you are probably not going to want to update it.
 - Ages very badly with different implementation details.